QUELP: Queer Emerging Leaders Program

 What to expect

-We meet every Monday, Feb 5-April 30 from 6:00-8:00pm in the LGBT Campus Center.
+We meet every Monday, Feb 5-April 30 from 6:00-8:00pm in the GSCC.
 Participants will discuss readings about queer experiences, different models of leadership, and how to build a framework for your work that considers overlapping power and oppressions.
 The program combines social identity and community building with development of campus and community organizing and leadership skills.

 We can take registrants up until the third week of the Spring semester: Sign up at the QUELP 2018 registration form!